 Masterchef champion and Nanban author Tim Anderson talks us through his five essential ingredients in Japanese cooking.
 If you're new to Japanese cooking, Tim's quick and simple guide tells you what to buy and why to buy it.
+You can also discover how to make flavour-rich, authentic Japanese recipes from Tim Anderson's sensational cookbook, Nanban, by clicking here.

 1. Dashi powder